W+K London:

 Texans don’t need another cowboy hat or someone to tell them not to Dallas their Austin.
 ‘The greatest country in The United States of America’ just want what’s best for Texans–even if they disagree on the means they can generally align on the result.
 It’s not in the tropes that creative and brands can shine, instead it’s in showing up with the same level of integrity and respect for Texans that really matters.

-showing UP FOR the real south bay
+the real south bay

-To reimagine the South Bay Galleria, L Catterton Real Estate needed to build a brand from scratch that truly represented south Los Angeles - before the building was fully de-leased and before the architects had completed their work.
+To reimagine the South Bay Galleria, L Catterton Real Estate needed to build a brand from scratch that truly represented South Los Angeles - before the building was fully de-leased and before the architects had completed their work.

 As their marketing consultant, I led brand strategy and vision, early B2B marketing efforts, brand identity and naming and agency procurement - bringing on Battery LA as our partners (who absolutely brought the soul of the South Bay to life).
 The South Bay of LA doesn’t need another cookie cutter destination that only reflects a portion of LA, it could use a place that embraces the patchwork of the real South Bay and all the possibilities it bridges.